Doxense/foundationdb-dotnet-client/Tuples.md

 You code that want to parse the key can always read `t[2]` to get the order_id, without caring about the actuel size of the location_id.

 ### Combining tuples

+Since tuples are immutable, there are no methods to modify the value of an element.
+You'd do that by creating a new tuple, with a combination of Substring, Append or Concat.

+You can, though, modify tuples by returning a new tuple, with or without copying the items (depending on the tuple variant being used).

 The most common case is to simply add a value to a tuple via the `t.Append<T>(T value)` method.
 For example you have a base tuple (cached value), and you want to add a document ID.